Pedroasilva/perseu-ai/README.md

 ## Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GNU.
 Consulte o arquivo `LICENSE` para mais informações.